jtb21091/jtb21091/README.md

 ## Hi there 👋

+Pittsburgh, PA based trying to work on python health data exports from watch and such.

+Coding goal would be to work on blood glucose monitoring on a watch.

+Currently unemployed so feel free to reach out.
+Specialties are in supply chain management and data science.
 <!--
 **jtb21091/jtb21091** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.